Büsingen am Hochrhein

-Politically Büsingen is part of Germany, forming part of the district of Konstanz, but economically it forms part of the Swiss customs union, along with the principality of Liechtenstein and up until 2019, albeit unofficially, the Italian village of Campione d'Italia.
-As such there have been no border controls between Switzerland and Büsingen since 4 October 1967.
+Politically, Büsingen is part of Germany, forming part of the district of Konstanz, but, economically, it forms part of the Swiss customs union, along with the principality of Liechtenstein and up until 2019, albeit unofficially, the Italian village of Campione d'Italia.
+As such, there have been no border controls between Switzerland and Büsingen since 4 October 1967.

 Büsingen is a holiday destination for much of the year and attracts a significant number of visitors from around the region as well as from further afield, for its recreational areas along the Rhine and proximity to the Rheinfall waterfalls in nearby Neuhausen am Rheinfall.
 Many dwellings in Büsingen are holiday flats that are accompanied by a number of small guest houses.

 History

-The municipality was long under Austrian control (Vorderösterreich), although Austrian sovereignty did not go unchallenged by the Confederate Swiss of neighbouring Schaffhausen.
-An incident in 1693 in which Austrian feudal lord Eberhard Im Thurn was abducted and incarcerated by Swiss authorities, and the subsequent diplomatic dispute, played a particular role in the village being kept away from Swiss control.
+In the Middle Ages Büsingen was part of the Landgraviate of Nellenburg, whose Landeshoheit came under Habsburg (Austrian) control in 1465.
+From then until 1805 Nellenburg formed part of Further Austria, a collection of various scattered Austrian possessions in Swabia.
+Austrian sovereignty did not go unchallenged by the Confederate Swiss of neighbouring Schaffhausen; an incident in 1693 in which Austrian feudal lord Eberhard Im Thurn was abducted and incarcerated by Swiss authorities, and the subsequent diplomatic dispute, played a particular role in the village being kept away from Swiss control.

-The village became part of the German kingdom of Württemberg under the 1805 Peace of Pressburg agreement during the Napoleonic Wars.
+In 1805, during the Napoleonic Wars, Austria was forced to cede Further Austria to Napoleon's allies in the Peace of Pressburg; Büsingen became part of the Kingdom of Württemberg.
+In 1810, it passed to the Grand Duchy of Baden in a border treaty between Württemberg and Baden; these borders were confirmed by the Congress of Vienna in 1815.
+In 1871, Baden, including Büsingen, became part of the German Empire.

 In 1918, after the First World War, a referendum was held in Büsingen in which 96% of voters voted to become part of Switzerland.
 However no land transfer took place as Switzerland could not offer anything suitable in exchange.
-Later attempts to transfer the village to Swiss sovereignty were unsuccessful and consequently Büsingen has remained an exclave of Germany ever since.
+Later attempts to transfer the village to Swiss sovereignty were unsuccessful and, consequently, Büsingen has remained an exclave of Germany ever since.

 During the Second World War, Switzerland effectively shut down the border, leaving Büsingen cut off from the rest of the Third Reich.
 German soldiers on home leave were required to deposit their weapons at the border guards' posts in Gailingen am Hochrhein.
 The Swiss customs officers would then supply them with greatcoats to cover up their German uniforms for the duration of their short journey through Dörflingen (Swiss territory) to their homes in Büsingen.